-With an ASE, you don't need to use features like VNet Integration or service endpoints because the ASE is already in your virtual network.
+With an ASE, you don't need to use virtual network integration because the ASE is already in your virtual network.
 If you want to access resources like SQL or Azure Storage over service endpoints, enable service endpoints on the ASE subnet.
-If you want to access resources in the virtual network, you don't need to do any additional configuration.
+If you want to access resources in the virtual network or private endpoints in the virtual network, you don't need to do any additional configuration.
 If you want to access resources across ExpressRoute, you're already in the virtual network and don't need to configure anything on the ASE or the apps in it.

 - Host your apps in a single-tenant service.

 - Scale up to many more instances than are possible in the multi-tenant service.

 - Load private CA client certificates for use by your apps with private CA-secured endpoints.

 - Force TLS 1.2 across all apps hosted in the system without any ability to disable it at the app level.